Version #1

 1. Make a copy of all your Bodice and Skirt Patterns before

-2. Rule a line up from the CF and then rule another line out from the CF line, at a 90 degree angle, to meet with the tip of the shoulder line.
+you proceed.
+2. Rule a line up from the CF and then rule another line out from the CF line, at a 90 degree angle, to meet with the tip of the shoulder line. |

 3. You need to find the measurement for your Scoop Neckline depth.

 Measure down, on yourself, from the hollow in your front neck to the desired depth you'd like.
 Then transfer this measurement to your CF bodice pattern.
+My measurement was: 10cm | 4" for the depth of the neckline and 2.5cm | 1" in on the shoulder line. |

 NOTE: Once you have made your Toile and ok with the neckline you will then need to add 6mm | 1/4" seam allowance and also make your facing.....but I will show you that after the fitting stage.